 From the present review, it can be concluded that, with the rising trend of global climate change, especially due to drought stress, growth and yield of maize reduce significantly all over the world especially in Arid and Semi-Arid region of the world.
 Hence, the use of drought tolerant maize genotypes has potential to stabilize the grain yield of maize.
 Therefore, developing cultivars tolerant to drought stress is challenging for breeders to face the future climate changing condition.
-The adverse effect of drought stress on physiological and biochemical process of maize was well reported and this review is attempts which help in identify drought tolerance maize genotypes.
-Suitable stress tolerance index must have a significant positive or negative correlation with grain yield of maize under drought stress.
+Suitable stress tolerance index should be have a positive or negative relationship with grain yield of maize under drought stress.
 Plant growth regulators, nonenzymatic antioxidants especially osmoprotectants as exogenous applications and soil application of fertilizer (organic and inorganic) can also modify the morphological, physiological as well as biochemical process of plants for better adaptation under harsh environments.